 Artist Thompson Hall has been selected for an artist residency at Autograph, to support the development of his creative practice during the Covid-19 crisis.
-With support from ActionSpace, the residency will take place in early 2022 in Autograph’s building in Hackney, London.
+With support from ActionSpace, the residency will take place 7 March - 31 May 2022 in Autograph’s building in Hackney, London.

 The residency is an open-ended opportunity, providing space to think and create without the expectation of a fixed outcome.
 Hall will be provided with travel expenses, a fee to support the residency, a materials budget, production assistance, a private studio space and access to our archive.